 A Healthy Plainville Spinal Disc

 A cushion.
 A spacer.
 A spring.
 A spinal disc.
 Layden Chiropractic understands well the spinal intervertebral disc!
 Plainville chiropractic back pain and neck pain patients appreciate that knowledge!
-The intervertebral disc in the human spine performs as a separator holding the spinal bone apart, the vertebrae, apart and permits motion of the spine.
-The disc also maintains a large opening for the nerves exiting the spine through which to pass.
-If this opening is thinned, which occurs when discs degenerate and lose height, the nerves passing through are compressed.
-This compression slows circulation to the nerve and inflammation of the nerve starts.
+The intervertebral disc in the human spine acts as a separator to hold the spinal bones apart, the vertebrae, apart and permits motion of the spine.
+The disc also supports a large opening for the nerves exiting the spine through which to pass.
+If this opening is reduced, which occurs when discs degenerate and lose height, the nerves passing through are compressed.
+This compression impedes circulation to the nerve and inflammation of the nerve starts.
 The narrowing of the nerve opening is called Plainville spinal stenosis.
-See this schematic and MRI poster of normal and stenotic nerve openings.
+See this schematic and MRI depiction of normal and stenotic nerve openings.

 Plainville stenotic and normal spinal discs